 Traveling abroad comes with risks, both financial and medical.
-Although planning for every possible contingency is impossible, travelers can reduce the risks and/or the cost of a medical emergency by considering the purchase of 3 types of insurance for their trip: Travel (or Trip) Insurance, Travel Health Insurance, and Global Medical plans.
+Although planning for every possible contingency is impossible, travelers can reduce the risks and/or the cost of a medical emergency by considering the purchase of 3 types of insurance for their trip: Trip Insurance, Travel Medical Insurance, and Global Health insurance plans.
 These insurance policies can be purchased before a trip to provide coverage in the event of an illness or injury and may be of particular importance to travelers with chronic medical conditions.
 Basic accident or travel insurance may even be required for travelers to certain destinations.
 If you need other international products, ask us.
 If we don’t have an option, we can refer you to a partner that will assist you.

 Travel Insurance protects the financial investment in a trip, including lost baggage and trip cancellation.
 Travelers may be more likely to avoid travel when sick if they know their financial investment in the trip is protected.
 Depending on the policy, this type of insurance may or may not cover medical expenses abroad, so travelers need to carefully research the coverage offered to determine if additional travel health and medical evacuation insurance is needed.